Mercedes-Benz Classic Center

 Mercedes-Benz Museum, both of which are

 essential stops on any car enthusiast's trip through Germany.
-But history means

-preserving the past, and The Mercedes-Benz Classic
+vital role in preserving the past, and the Mercedes-Benz Classic

 suburb of Stuttgart) serves as "a guardian of the brand's tradition" by